coloursofnoise/Resources/How-do-I-set-up-my-map's-metadata?.md

 ```
 After defining that, you can drop your custom objects in `Mods/yourmod/Mountain/yourname/campaignname`.

 You can find the vanilla mountain models in the Content/Overworld folder.
+If you need to add more models than there are in vanilla in the overworld, you can add them in the same folder, naming them `extra0.obj`, extra1.obj`, etc.

+ℹ️ Be sure to use models using triangles for their faces; some display issues might occur otherwise.

 ### Custom textures